marpple/FxTS/website/docs_md/handle-concurrency.md

 # Handle Concurrency

+> `concurrent` is a function that can handle multiple asynchronous values at once.

 In javascript, there is a function to evaluate multiple promise values at the same time with [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all).
 However, it cannot handle the load of concurrent requests and cannot handle requests for infinite enumerable data sets.
 [concurrent](https://fxts.dev/docs/concurrent) can handle asynchronous requests of infinite datasets and can control the request size of the load.